murcie443/RemoteControlled_FPGACar/README.md

 The project wants to emphasize the board's ability to execute processes suitable for control in a parallel manner.
 Specifically, it is intended to design a vehicle with two steered wheels on the front axle and two driven wheels on the rear axle.

 ## Vehicle design
-The project wants to emphasize the board’s ability to execute processes suitable for control in a parallel manner.
-Specifically, it is intended to design a vehicle with two steered wheels on the front axle and two driven wheels on the rear axle.
 <img src="medias/design.jpg" alt="design" width="500" height="400">